shawnpark07/shawnpark07.github.io/entrepreneurship.md

 ## (2017.03 ~ 2018.04) SNU Business & Leadership Academic Club N-CEO

-[N-CEO]([url](http://n-ceo.org/nceo/)) is a group of individuals who aspire to become the next generation of global leaders.
+<a href="http://n-ceo.org/nceo/">N-CEO</a> is a group of individuals who aspire to become the next generation of global leaders.
 From its day 1 to the present, all members deeply empathize with N-CEO's four core values (Dream, Leadership, Responsibility, Trust & Support) and strive to practice them in their life.
 Through activities such as joint projects with companies such as Hyundai Motor, WeMakePrice, Fursys, and K-Bank, we cultivated the basics of entrepreneurship.